auerlab/biolibc/README.md

 Like libc, it consists of numerous disparate, general-purpose functions which could be used by a wide variety of applications.

-These include functions for streaming common file formats such as BED, GFF, FASTA, FASTQ, SAM and VCF, string functions specific to bioinformatics, etc.
+These include functions for reading and writing common file formats such as BED, GFF, FASTA, FASTQ, SAM and VCF, string functions specific to bioinformatics such as chromosome_name_cmp(), detecting feature overlaps, etc.

-Biolibc allows you to code in C at a higher level by providing the basic building blocks and additional software layers commonly needed in bioinformatics programming.
+Biolibc, and the more generic [libxtend](https://github.com/outpaddling/libxtend), allow you to code in C at a higher level by providing the basic building blocks and additional software layers commonly needed in bioinformatics programming.
 Using C and biolibc, you can write simple, near-optimal C programs that may be orders of magnitude faster than scripting